-The Yachad curriculum is built as a ladder so that every year students explore and build on knowledge and experience.
-A core component of Yachad is building a strong Jewish Community.
+The Yachad curriculum is built as a ladder so that students explore and build upon their knowledge and experience from year to year.
 Students are given the space to learn and ask questions so that they can develop their Jewish identity.

 Our curriculum is developed around six core concepts: